 We have changed our self-referral route.
-You can now self-refer quickly and easily using our new online self-referral portal.
+You can now self-refer quickly and easily using our new online self-referral portal if you are registered with a GP in Cambridgeshire or Peterborough.
+If you're unsure whether your GP is in our catchment area, please click here to check [opens in new window].
 By saving your details automatically, the online portal is more efficient and will allow you to track the status of your referral once it’s been submitted.

 What is self-referral?

 Self-referral allows you to refer yourself to our physiotherapy services without seeing a GP first.